WiebkePetersen/hhuEDOS2023/README.md

 # hhuEDOS2023

-This repository contains the source code for the models used for hhuEDOS team's submission for SemEval-2023 Task 10, Subtask A “Explainable Detection of Online Sexism (EDOS)”.
+This repository contains the source code for the models used for hhuEDOS team's submission for <a href="https://codalab.lisn.upsaclay.fr/competitions/7124" target="_blank">SemEval-2023 Shared Task 10, Subtask A “Explainable Detection of Online Sexism (EDOS)"</a>
-<a href="https://www.google.com/" target="_blank">Google</a>

 ## Prerequisites